-I have a very strong philosophy when it comes to planning Disney vacations and it all stems from getting to know my clients and their families.
-Every itinerary that I recommend will be based on a client’s unique situation and every single itinerary is custom-made for that client.
+I have a very strong philosophy when it comes to planning Disney vacations and it all stems from getting to know each individual traveler and their family.
+Every itinerary that I create is based on a client’s unique situation and every single itinerary is custom-made for that client.
 So beware of any agent who offers a trip itinerary without ever asking for any in-depth information about your family.
 You will likely be getting a cookie cutter off-the-shelf vacation plan.
 You may as well get one of those for yourself off the Internet and book your vacation direct with Disney.

 Q5.
 Do you have a Disney travel specialty?

 Generalists are okay, but by definition you will not be receiving the same depth and value of advice that you will receive from a specialist.
 Specializing in Disney vacations is a start, but this is such a huge category that there are many travel agents with sub-specialties within the Disney travel niche.
 If you take the time to look around, you’ll find one that matches your needs exactly.
 So don’t settle for a generalist when you can get the services of a specialist.

 For example, I specialize in Deluxe Disney vacations because this is what I have done for nearly 50 years.
 I know Deluxe Disney inside and out.
 Some travel agents may have other areas of specialization.
 You’ll get the most value and likely the best overall Disney vacation experience if you can find a Disney travel agent you like within your specialty.
 So be sure to search for a travel agent with that in mind.

 Q6.
 Why should I do business with you over any other Disney Travel Agent?

 This is the most telling question of all.